Rayman 3: Hoodlum Havoc: Plot

 Reflux steals the scepter of the Leptys – a god worshiped by his people – from the child king of the Knaaren and uses it to increase his power, which in turn will allow Andre to reproduce infinitely.
 With Globox's help, Rayman climbs to the top of the Tower of the Leptys and faces Reflux and André as the former transforms into a giant winged monster.
-After a prolonged battle, Rayman and Globox destroy Reflux, and Rayman turns André back into a Red Lum by making him laugh by pulling a face (a power he had acquired prior from being imbued with the Leptys' power), which results in all the Black Lums turning back into Red Lums.
+After a prolonged battle, Rayman and Globox destroy Reflux, and Rayman turns André back into a Red Lum by scaring him by pulling a face (a power he had acquired prior from being imbued with the Leptys' power), which results in all the Black Lums turning back into Red Lums.
 Shortly thereafter, Rayman and Globox return to the clearing that they were in before.
 Before they resume their nap, Globox admits that he misses André and would like him back, but Rayman says it is not a good idea and does not know how to get him back.
 Globox says that a Red Lum has to be scared to be a Black Lum, to which Rayman replies that he would hate to imagine what could scare a Lum.
 A flashback to before the beginning of the game reveals that Rayman unwittingly created André when his hands went off on their own and scared a Red Lum with frightening shadow puppets.